+Biodegradable glitter is must have for adding much needed eco sparkle for that special occasion!
 This sparkly, magic dust was first used a staggering 30,000 years ago when flakes of mica were used to give cave paintings a more glittery appearance.
 Prehistoric humans even used powdered hematite, a sparkling mineral to give their faces a bit more sparkle.
-Nowadays we use glitter on our faces, bodies, hair, nails, and on fabric, paper, and even wood and metal.
+Nowadays we use biodegradable glitter on our faces, bodies, hair, nails, and on fabric, paper, and even wood and metal.

 Once used by glam rockers like David Bowie and Iggy Pop, now it has come back into mainstream fashion and is used in a variety of colours and sizes, as well as at festivals and music concerts.

-But don’t panic, there is an alternative.
-On the market to meet the demands of glitter fans worldwide are a range of eco glitters made from biodegradable ingredients and plant products.
-Just as colourful, just as sparkly, and just as fun, but better for the environment, these glitters do the job and allow you to feel good without knowing you are contributing to the plastic crisis.
+But don’t panic, there is an eco friendly, sustainable alternative.
+On the market to meet the demands of biodegradable glitter fans worldwide are a range of eco, biodegradable glitters made from 100% biodegradable, recyclable ingredients and vegan plant products.
+Just as colourful, just as sparkly, and just as fun, but better for the environment, these eco, biodegradable glitters do the job and allow you to feel good without knowing you are contributing to the global plastic crisis.